MrKacafirekCZ/doggo-mod-overhauled/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K1FR5YI)

 # **Doggo Mod Overhauled**
-Doggo Mod Overhauled is a mod that just makes dogs better by adding personality, dog bowls for dogs to eat from and a little tennis ball to play fetch.
+Doggo Mod Overhauled is an enhanced version of the popular mod, Doggo Mod.
+It brings a new level of excitement and realism to the game by introducing personality traits that make each dog unique.
+Additionally, the mod features dog bowls that enable dogs to eat from and a fun tennis ball that they can use to play fetch.
 It is a complete rewrite of the mod [Doggo Mod](https://www.curseforge.com/minecraft/mc-mods/doggo-mod "Doggo Mod") and fixes various bugs such as Multiplayer compatibility.
+With these new features, players can expect to enjoy a more immersive and engaging gameplay experience with their furry companions.
+So, whether you're a seasoned player or a new one, Doggo Mod Overhauled is a must-try for all dog lovers out there!
 ![Imgur](https://imgur.com/qZty4EZ.jpg)

 ## **Blocks and items**